— This feature is available with the Professional and Enterprise Editions of LabKey Server. It requires the addition of the moduleEditor

 - SQL Queries: "Editor" or higher

 - R Reports: "Platform Developer" or "Trusted Analyst"

-3. Navigate to the folder where you want to be able to use and edit your module-based resources.
-If you want to use our example "aloadingdemo.module" which contains a few simple queries and reports, first install the example study you can download from this page:
+4. Navigate to the folder where you want to be able to use your module-based resources.
+If you are using our example "aloadingdemo.module" which contains a few simple queries and reports, first install the example study you can download from this page:

 - Select (Admin) > Folder > Management.

 - Check the box for your module, and make sure the ModuleEditor module is also enabled in the folder.

 Open the module editor by selecting (Admin) > Developer Links > Module Editor